danwalkeriv/Potter-Clock/README.md

 the light increases as you near home.

-The name "Potter Clock" was inspired by a magical artifact found in J.K Rowlings Harryp Potter novels that functions in a similar manner:
+The name "Potter Clock" was inspired by a magical artifact found in J.K Rowlings Harry Potter novels that provides similar information about the members of the Weasley family:

 > Mrs. Weasley glanced at the grandfather clock in the corner.
 Harry liked this
 > clock.
 It was completely useless if you wanted to know the time, but